melsen-dev/genome-scanner/README.md

 This application is an implementation of the findings in referenced papers for research purposes only.
 It is not recommended as guidance in medical diagnosis and treatment.

 # VCF File Compatibility
 This application has been tested with VCF v4.2 files, see https://samtools.github.io/hts-specs/VCFv4.2.pdf for details on file format.
-You can find example VCF files for individual genomes from `The International Genome Sample Resource (IGSR)` and the `1000 Genomes Project` at https://www.internationalgenome.org/faq/can-i-get-phased-genotypes-and-haplotypes-for-the-individual-genomes/.
+You can find example VCF files for individual genomes from the `International Genome Sample Resource (IGSR)` and the `1000 Genomes Project` at https://www.internationalgenome.org/faq/can-i-get-phased-genotypes-and-haplotypes-for-the-individual-genomes/.

 # Python Code
 Add requirements.txt